ZacharyPascalar/Module-05_PyBer-with-Matplotlib/README.md

 * total rides by areas;
 * number of drivers the three (3) areas identified earlier;
-* the total amount of fares PyBer has collected in these areas.
-60% of Pyber's revenue comes from rides in urban areas banking $39,854 (see Attchement 1).
+* the total amount of revenue PyBer has collected in these areas.
+60% of Pyber's revenue comes from rides in urban areas amount to $39,854 (see Attachment 1).
 There is potential in other areas if they were to decrease their fares in the in the suburban and rural areas.
-PyBer's services are relevant in urban and suburban cities.
+PyBer's services are particularly used in urban and suburban cities.
 A campaign targeting these areas with fares that appeal to both drivers and customers could be profitable.
 Attachment 1 shows revenue and rides per areas.
 Given more time we could run a model in which we experimented with fares and showcase the revenues they could have generated.

 ## Recommendations to CEO